Our holistic approach to sustainability

 • biodiversity and a quality external environment

 Our approach to sustainability has resulted in strong performance statistics.

 When on campus, you can identify sustainability construction features by following the ‘sustainability trail’ signage.

 For over a decade, the Building Research Establishment's Environmental Assessment Method (BREEAM) has been used to assess the environmental performance of both new and existing buildings.
 It is regarded by the UK's construction and property sectors as the measure of best practice in environmental design and management.

-) and have developed a five year climate change action plan which targets substantive improvement over all functions of the institution related to sustainability.
-We have invested in dedicated sustainability training for all senior managers to extend the reach and impact of our sustainable practices over the long term.
-On campus, we host the Scottish office of the Environmental Association for University and Colleges (
+We recognise that outstanding leadership is crucial if we are to achieve lasting and widespread sustainability.
+We were an early signatory of the Universities and Colleges Climate Commitment for Scotland (UCCCFs) and have a five year climate change action plan which targets substantive improvement over all functions of the institution related to sustainability.
+We have a sustainability committee to drive and promote sustainability practice.
+There is explicit reference to sustainability in the University’s strategic plan.
+On campus, we host the Scottish office of the Environmental Association for University and Colleges (EAUC).

 We believe that QMU will be held as an exemplar in sustainability for years to come because of our view that the delivery of a low carbon campus was not an end in itself, but just the first step towards becoming a truly sustainable institution.